Who we are

 Meet the Chorus

-Our members hail from the boroughs of New York City, New Jersey, Long Island and from as far away as Allentown, PA.
+Our members hail from the boroughs of New York City, from New Jersey and Long Island, and from as far away as Allentown, PA.

 New singers are always welcome.
 The key to the success and longevity of the Big Apple Chorus is its non-exclusivity!
-If you’re a man or woman who likes to sing and can sing in tune, you can probably find a place on the risers in the Big Apple Chorus.
+If you like to sing and can sing in tune, you can probably find a place on the risers in the Big Apple Chorus.